lk2sheng/enjoyTagus/README.md

 git config --global user.email "MY_NAME@example.com"
 '''

+# How to contribute to thi repository
+After making the changes and you are happy with it issue the follwoing commands:
+'''
+1 . git -a -m commit "Enter a commit message.
+Can be enything but describe what you did in few words" You may be asked to login to github.
+You must have an account on github (go and create one if you don't www.github.com)
+2. git push
+3. Your changes should be successfuly delivered to github

 # How to run the program
 Go to src folder and execute the following command:
 ''' python3 update.py SkippersFile RequestsFile SchecduleFile